Othello1111/googletransx/README.md

 ## Known issues

 * `socket: too many open files` too many connections while making BulkTranslate.
 Can be temporary fixed with ulimit -Sn 100000
+* Pronunciation is not working
+* Somethings not working?
+Just create new issue